Rules

 Heimdall supports two types of rules:

-• The upstream specific rule, also called the regular rule.
-You can define as many regular rules, as required.
-These rules are dynamic by nature and can come and go together with the upstream service defining these.
+The upstream specific rule, also called the regular rule.
+You can define as many regular rules as needed.
+These rules are dynamic by nature and can appear or disappear together with the upstream services that defines them.

-• The default rule, which, if defined, is used by the regular rules to inherit their behaviour and is also executed if no other rule matches.
+The default rule, which, if defined, is used by the regular rules to inherit their behavior and is also executed if no other rule matches.

 Memory Footprint

-Even the first paragraphs compare mechanisms and the rules with a catalogue of car parts and a real car, things are a bit more complex in reality.
+Although the first paragraphs compare mechanisms and rules to car parts and a finished car, in reality things are a bit more complex.

-To minimize the memory footprint, heimdall instanciates all defined mechanisms on start up.
-And since all mechanisms are stateless, following is happening at runtime, when the rule is loaded:
+To minimize the memory footprint, heimdall instantiates all defined mechanisms at startup.
+And since all mechanisms are stateless, the following is happening at runtime, when the rule is loaded:

 Execution of Rules